-The Safety and Risk Management Committee shall consist of the following members: The Vice President of Administrative Services, the Director of Maintenance, a faculty member from the nursing department, a member of the science department.
+The Safety and Risk Management Committee shall consist of the following members: The Vice President of Administrative Services, the Director of Maintenance, a faculty member from the nursing department, a member of the science department, a custodial/maintenance representative, and two faculty members.
 The Chairperson shall be the Vice President of Administrative Services.